JS-VILLARREAL/Portfolio-Steven/README.md

 This repository contains source code from my personal portfolio, designed to showcase my skills and experience in software development, with a focus on scalable solutions, modern user interfaces, and good development practices.

-## 🚀 Project Structure

-- `/src`: Contains all the project source code.
-- `/public`: Static files such as images and fonts.
-- `README.md`: This file, with a general description of the project.

 ## 📨 Contact me

 If you wish to contact me, you can do so through the following means: